 When we think of crazy military schemes, we probably think of the United States and Soviet Union during the Cold War.
-From nuclear-tipped kamikaze pilots to a base on the moon, the two superpowers came up with a lot of unconventional ideas for fighting World War III.
+From nuclear-tipped kamikaze pilots to a base on the moon to secret listening cats, the two superpowers came up with a lot of unconventional ideas for fighting World War III.

 So no one would blame you if you thought the idea of a silly military scheme from Canada was a little far-fetched.
 The U.S.' northern neighbors are very rational, logical, and don't feel the need to project global military power.